Global Executive Ph.D.

 - Advanced Topics in the Future of Work (Diversity, Inclusion and Global Leadership)

 - Advanced Topics in Artificial Intelligence and Social Media

-- Advanced Topics in Sustainable Finance and Emerging Markets
+- Advanced Topics on Finance and Society

 Information & Operations

-- Advanced topics in Big Data and Digital Transformation
+- Advanced Topics in Big Data and Digital Transformation

-- Advanced topics in the Future of Supply Chain
+- Advanced topics in the Future of Supply Chain and Operations Management

-- Advanced topics in Entrepreneurship and Uncertainty
+- Advanced topics in Entrepreneurial Decision-making under Uncertainty

 Accounting & Management Control